JordanCWard/Elist/README.md

 - **Prioritize Top Markets:** Continue to focus on the top 12 countries that drive 80% of total sales by developing tailored strategies to sustain and grow performance in these regions.
 - **Optimize Growth in Japan:** Conduct further analysis to capitalize on Japan’s preference for premium products, leveraging its high AOV to drive significant sales growth.
-- **Enhance Tailored Strategies:** Ensure localized efforts in top markets, including Japan, to align with consumer preferences and improve overall market penetration. <br>
+- **Enhance Tailored Strategies:** Ensure localized efforts in top markets, including Japan, to align with consumer preferences and improve overall market penetration. <br> <br> <br>